quintype/malibu/non-malibu/qlitics-integration.md

 The `qlitics.js` is a Javascript library that is used for tracking user interaction with the frontend website.

 This tutorial consists of Qlitics related functions.
 The vast majority of these features are already wired and tracked by default (including when pages are loaded via AJAX) if you are a Malibu publisher.
-If a non-Malibu publisher, then you need to call them manually.
+If a non Malibu publisher, then you need to call them manually.

 ## Implementation for Non-Malibu Publishers